Fort Worth Seatbelt Injury Lawyer

 As serious as secondary seat belt injuries can be, even worse are injuries caused by seat belts that are defective.
 They may malfunction in many ways such as unlatching upon impact, dislodging from the permanent mount, ripping, or failing to unlatch.

 A car accident can be divided into two phases: the first phase is when the vehicle is hit by another vehicle or object and the second phase is when the occupants collide with objects inside the vehicle or the vehicle itself.
-It is during the second phase when a defective seat belt causes the most harm.
+It is during the second phase that a defective seat belt causes the most harm.

 A seat belt is designed to minimize injury during the second phase of a crash.
 When they fail to work as intended, serious injury or death can be the result.